 I finished my elementary school with pretty good grades, so I had a priority to enroll in some more competent school for high school.
 I chose to study information technology, and ultimately, in the end, I became the student of the year.
 This experience gave me a lot of hope and motivation in life, so I continued to study at the SEE University in Tetovo.
 I finished my Bachelors’s in Computer Engineering with substantial grades.

-Because of bad chances of getting a reasonable job with my tittle in North Macedonia, I decided to move to Austria.
+Because of a shortage of opportunities for a reasonable job with my degree in North Macedonia, I decided to move to Austria.
 This act was the new big challenge for me since I couldn’t speak German, I didn’t have work permission, and no money in my bank account.
 At this point, I decided to study further, since by getting accepted to an Austrian university, I was able to get permission for a part-time job and German courses at a discount price.

 I am pretty satisfied with my life now, and my family is incredibly proud of me.
 My dream of becoming a pilot did not come true, but the primary vision of becoming financially independent and happy in life became ultimately real, and I’m living my life as never before!